Skip to Content

 Things happen, especially when you are delving into mountains and using tools with force.

-TIP: Safety equipment is necessary to have on you at all times to prevent an injury or fix a problem if one arises.
+TIP: Safety equipment is necessary to have on you at all times to prevent an injury or fix a problem if it arises.
 Check out the complete guide in the article below:

 Recommended Safety Equipment for Rockhounding: Stay Safe!